Jeff Fuller (racing driver): Busch Series

 Fuller made his Busch Series career in 1992, making one start.
-Driving the #20 First Ade Oldsmobile for Dick Moroso, Fuller started 27th and finished 26th, twenty-nine laps down.
+Driving the No. 20 First Ade Oldsmobile for Dick Moroso, Fuller started 27th and finished 26th, twenty-nine laps down.

 Three years later, in 1995, after a run in the Whelen Modified Series, Fuller moved to the Busch Series to compete for Rookie of the Year.
 His team would be the No. 47 Sunoco Chevy owned by ST Motorsports.
 His sole top-five was a fourth in the fall race at Charlotte.
 He also added on five other top-tens.
 His best start in the season was only a pair of tenths at New Hampshire and Rockingham.
 He also finished in the top-thirty in all but one race and only recorded five DNFs.
 This enabled him to finish tenth in points in just his first season in Busch Series, earning him Rookie of the Year honors.

 Missing two races relegated Fuller back to seventeenth in points in 1996.
 In the same weekend at Bristol, Fuller won his first career pole, won his first career race and his wife Liz gave birth to a child.
 Fuller only managed three other top-tens in 1996.
 He made one of his starts in a Michael Ritch-owned car, driving the No. 02 ECU Pirates at Rockingham to a 38th place finish.
-To top off this great year, Fuller had a daughter named Tiffany Fuller.
-He had two more children, daughter Shannon and son Jeffrey Jr. That same year, Fuller won a race in a one-off start at Thompson Speedway in what was then the Busch North Series.
+That same year, Fuller won a race in a one-off start at Thompson Speedway in what was then the Busch North Series.

 Fuller's team continued to struggle in early 1997.
-Fuller managed only two top-tens in his first fifteen races, (7th at Darlington and 3rd at New Hampshire) Fuller was released from the No. 47 after running eighteenth in points.
-Fuller missed the next two races, but then signed on to become the driver for the No. 45 Hunters Specialties Chevy for Mike Laughlin, earning finishes of seventh at Gateway and 9th at Bristol.
+Fuller managed only two top-tens in his first fifteen races, (seventh at Darlington and third at New Hampshire) Fuller was released from the No. 47 after running eighteenth in points.
+Fuller missed the next two races, but then signed on to become the driver for the No. 45 Hunters Specialties Chevy for Mike Laughlin, earning finishes of seventh at Gateway and ninth at Bristol.
 However, Fuller was replaced for the last race by Greg Sacks, but drove the No. 5 Alka-Seltzer Chevy for Terry Labonte.
 After finishing 14th, he cemented a 21st-place finish in points.

 In 1998, Fuller only made eleven starts, making races with five different teams.
-Most of the season was with the #89 Allerest Chevy owned by Meredith Ruark.
+Most of the season was with the No. 89 Allerest Chevy owned by Meredith Ruark.
 His best finish with them was 25th at Charlotte.
 Overall, Fuller's best finish of 1998 was with Laughlin's racing team at Pikes Peak, where he finished eleventh.
 Fuller also paired with Joe Gibbs Racing in 1998.
-He drove their #42 Carolina Turkey Pontiac at Charlotte to a fifteenth-place finish.
+He drove their No. 42 Carolina Turkey Pontiac at Charlotte to a fifteenth-place finish.
 Fuller's other top-20 finish in 1998 was for Bill Elliott at Miami, where he finished fifteenth as well.